-These services are available to Tribal Members who live off island at conveniently appropriate locations that will be announced on a monthly basis with days and times via the Tribe’s website on the “Health Department” page.
-If you wish to receive Tribal updates by e-mail or you need to update your current mailing address, which we strongly encourage, you can do so at: firstname.lastname@example.org.
+These services are available to Tribal Members who live off island at conveniently appropriate locations that will be announced on a monthly basis with days and times via the Tribe’s website on the Health Department page.
+If you wish to receive Tribal updates by email, or you need to update your current mailing address please send email to: firstname.lastname@example.org.

 Health Access Support (HAS)